ni5arga/nisarga-developer/readme.md

 ---

-My name is [Nisarga](https://nisarga.me) and I am a student & full stack web developer from New Delhi, India.
+My name is [Nisarga](https://nisarga.me) and I am a student, hacker & full stack web developer from India.

 I am the leader of a [Hack Club](https://hackclub.com) of over 500 members.
-I build websites, apps, bots, APIs & other stuff to make your life easier.
-I'm a huge fan of open source software & I contribute to open source regularly.
-I'm a tech, DevOps & cybersecurity enthusiast.
-I mostly code in Javascript, Python, Java & Go.
-I love to join open source communities & meet new like-minded people.
+I enjoy building bots, apps, silly webpages and experimenting with new things.
+I'm a huge Linux & FOSS fan.
+I'm keenly interested in Cybersecurity.
+I mostly code in Javascript, Python & Go.
 If you want to know more about my tech stack, you can read about it [here](https://nisarga.me/about).
 I love to play and solve CTF challenges as well as to take part in Cryptic Hunts.

 I absolutely love researching and knowing new things - as well as hacking on weird stuff and random ideas I get.
 I'm good at seamlessly collaborating with teams and people to build awesome things, manage projects and productive teams.
 Ask me anything, I'm always glad to help you out!
 Always up for a coffee chat, collaboration, open-source and much more.
 Catch me at my twitter, socials or drop me an email and don't hesitate to reach out to me directly.